manuhabitela/drawingboard.js/README.md

 The drawingboard has a few simple controls loaded by default, but you can easily create your own if the given ones don't satisfy you or else.

+Existing controls are:

+* `DrawingBoard.Control.Color`: a color picker.
+When `compact` option is set to `true`, colors are visible in a dropdown by clicking on the current color.
+* `DrawingBoard.Control.Size`: a pencil size chooser.
+Choose your `type` in the options: `list` is a simple dropdown menu, whereas `range` uses a range input.
+Default to `list` since it supports more browsers.
+* `DrawingBoard.Control.Navigation`: undo, redo actions and reset the canvas to blank with 3 buttons.
+You can choose to show or hide each button individually with options.
+* `DrawingBoard.Control.Download`: show a button to download current drawing (*not loaded by default*)

 Every control extends the `DrawingBoard.Control` class.
 You can define a new control by extending it in the same way [http://backbonejs.org/](Backbone.js) works:

 	DrawingBoard.Control.Example = DrawingBoard.Control.extend({
 		...
 	});